coin-or/coin-or.github.io/pages/user/user_introduction.md

 ./coinbrew --help
 ```

-To get help with configuration options, so
+To get help with configuration options, do

 ```
 ./coinbrew ProjName --configure-help